 And go to see a baseball-game!

 If you want more advise, let me know.
-Hope you can make it, what a wonderful island!! almost 3 years ago
+Hope you can make it, what a wonderful island!! about 3 years ago

 Hi, I'm planning a trip this August with my family - do we have to travel to mexico first, or is it possible to travel directly to Cuba from the USA now?
 We plan to stay in casa particulates - and would love to take some spanish and music classes as we travel around, we have 2 musical teens.
 Any advice is MOST welcome!!
-Thanks over 2 years agoAnswered by Rachel via Travellr.com
+Thanks almost 3 years agoAnswered by Rachel via Travellr.com